 A funny mistake we made was thinking that we can buy our food supplies in Maripipi for our Sambawan stay.
 Unfortunately, all their supplies come from the mainland either from Naval or Kawayan, and they do not have any market as we imagined.
 With no choice left, we just looked for a sari-sari store in Ol-og and hoarded their canned goods, crackers, and anything ready to eat.
-Thank fate, though, they got rum!!
+Though thank fate, they got rhum!!
 Hahaha.
 So if you are planning to go to Sambawan, secure your supplies from the mainland.

 At Ol-og, we were able to charter a small “bangka” for a cheap price.
 It was small, just enough to fit the four of us and the two “bangkeros”.
-The ride was a thrill for a small boat on huge waves.
-Regardless, we arrived safely after twenty minutes of the heart-pounding ride.
+The ride was a thrill for a small boat on a huge waves.
+Regardless, we arrived safe after twenty minutes of heart-pounding ride.

-It was gloomy when we arrived on the island.
-Upon arriving, we paid their entrance and environmental fee.
-We also rented one of the available open cottages for our overnight stay.
+Upon arriving on the island, we paid their entrance and environmental fee.
+We also rented one of the available open cottages for an overnight stay.
 Right after settling our things, we then enjoyed what has to be enjoyed.
 The crystal clear waters, the pebbled beach, and the picturesque scenery.
-It drizzled for a while but the gloomy atmosphere just added more dramatic feels on the island.

-About getting back to the mainland, you can always do an on-the-spot deal with “bangkeros” right on the island the day prior to leaving the island or you can arrange from the main island before setting to Sambawan.
-As for us, we were able to get a trip back from the island to Kawayan right on the island and through rigorous haggling.
-The price really depends on your haggling skills.
-We then headed straight back to our next destination right when we arrived in Kawayan.
+About getting back to the mainland, you can always do an on-the-spot deal with “bangkeros” right on the island the day prior to leaving the island.
+As for us, we were able to get a trip back from the island to Kawayan right on the island and through rigorous haggling. **the price really depends on your haggling skills**